 Awarded the First Prize at the Boston Printmakers Annual Exhibition for his woodcut print "The Sheep".

 Dies of a massive cerebral hemorrhage on November 8, 1985.
-Interred at the Cathedral of St. John the Divine in New York City.
-Twenty years after his death, his remains are transferred to the historic Lychakiv Cemetery in Lviv, Ukraine.
+Is buried in the historic Lychakiv Cemetery in Lviv, Ukraine directly across from the tomb of Ivan Franko.